The Unicorn’s Birthday® general concert notes, & specific movements notes for conductors and musicians

 07 The Plucky Porcupines

 The ouches are very metrical in this movement.
-Be sure to perform them when and where indicated, adding lots of fun personality.
+Be sure to perform them loudly when and where indicated, adding lots of fun personality.

 08 The Kittens Chorus

 The clarinet players remain standing throughout the movement and have action instructions to mimic kittens by preening and waving their paws slowly at each other in a lazy fashion.
+See the Dallas Symphony Orchestra YouTube performance video link (above) for reference.

 The humor comes from the juxtaposition of thick, romantic melodies and harmonies with small, vulnerable, untuned “mews.”
 Audiences love this movement.